evermind/docker-rsyncbackup-client/README.md

 * run [VOLUME1 VOLUME2 ...] - Executes the backup - optionally one or more volumes can be specified
 * schedule HH:MM - schedules the backup on every day at the given time

+## Encrypted backups

+* Setup fuse on the host
+* Setup encfs reverse encryption on the volumes
+* Create a file encfs_DATA.pass in the config dir, containing the password
+* Run with additional options: --device /dev/fuse -e VOL_DATA_ENCRYPT=True